 Don’t plant them around the area.
 Instead, make mosquito planter pots.
 Protect the most often used areas of your yard with planter pots.
 First, choose a couple of the plants mentioned above and create container plantings.
 Then place them by the entry doors, by your grill, by the pool, and on the deck.

-Other rarely seen helpful advice that helps with fighting mosquitoes.
+Other rarely seen helpful advice that helps with fighting mosquitoes are:

 - Mosquitoes are attracted to carbon dioxide.
 So consuming alcohol causes your body to emit CO2 and increases the bacterial composition of your skin.
 This, in turn, attracts mosquitoes.
 Try to limit your alcohol consumption.